 Writer: Patricia Brennecke, Lecturer in the MIT English Language Studies Program, 1996-2012

 Editor: Anna Babbi Klein, Communications Manager, Office of Undergraduate Education, 2006-2015

-Copyeditor: Elizabeth Durant, Communications Coordinator, Office of Undergraduate Education
+Copyeditor: Elizabeth Durant, Communications Officer, Office of the Vice Chancellor

 Many thanks to the Academic Integrity Working Group members for their invaluable input: Christy Anthony, AC Kemp, Heather Konar, Anastasia Maheras ’11, SM ’12, Heather McCann, Stephen Pepper, Anubhav Sinha ’14, and Narendra Tallapragada ’13.
 Also, thanks to Professors Rob Miller and Daniel Jackson from EECS for their guidance on “Writing Code” and Stephanie Hatch, formerly MIT’s Social Media and Email Marketing Specialist, for her guidance on citing social media.
 And to Professor Margery Resnick from Literature for her continual support of all efforts around academic integrity at MIT.

 First publication date: August 2012